Maximal green sequences for cluster-tilted algebras of finite representation type: Appendix: maximal length MGSs

 In type $A_n$, it is easy to count the number of indecomposable modules of any given tilted algebra.
 It is $\binom {n+1}2$ minus the number of representations of the quiver of the cluster-tilted algebra which are nonzero on some deleted arrow.
-The set of deleted arrows consists of one arrow from each triangle so that the resulting quiver with relations is tilted of type $A_n$ as described by Assem \cite{A} and by Theorem \ref{Assem's theorem}.
+The set of deleted arrows consists of one arrow from each oriented 3-cycle so that the resulting quiver with relations is tilted of type $A_n$ as described by Assem (Theorem \ref{Assem's theorem}).

-\begin{eg} This example was worked out in detail by K.Igusa and Al Garver (unpublished).
+\begin{eg} This example was worked out in detail by Al Garver and K.Igusa (unpublished).
 What follows is a streamlined argument using the results of this paper.
-Let $\Lambda=J(Q,W)$ be the cluster-tilted algebra of type $A_9$ where $Q$ is the following quiver with any of the four possible orientations of the two inner triangles.
+Let $\Lambda=J(Q,W)$ be the cluster-tilted algebra of type $A_9$ where $Q$ is the following quiver with either of the two possible orientations of each of the two inner 3-cycles.